oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/kubernetes/k8s-wko.md

 This pane is hidden unless the `Image Pull Requires Authentication` from the WebLogic Kubernetes Operator Image pane is enabled.
 To allow Kubernetes to pull the custom operator image requiring pull authentication, use the `Kubernetes Image Pull Secret Name` field to provide the name of the Kubernetes secret to use for the credentials.
-To have the application create this secret, disable `Use Existing Secret` and provide the values for the following
+To have the application create this secret, disable `Use Existing Secret` and provide the value for the `Operator Image Registry Credentials` field.
-fields:

-- `Image Pull Secret Email Address` - The email address of the user.
-- `Image Pull Secret Username` - The user name to use when authenticating to the container image registry.
-- `Image Pull Secret Password` - The user's password to use when authenticating to the container image registry.

-The read-only `Image Registry Address` field is parsed from the `Image Tag to Use` field.
-If the `Image Registry Address` field is empty, then the application will assume that Docker Hub is the target container image registry to use when creating the pull secret.

 #### Kubernetes Namespace Selection Strategy
 The operator needs to know which WebLogic domains in the Kubernetes cluster that it will manage.
 It does this at the